Pinggy-io/pinggy_website/content/blog/remote_system_monitoring_with_FastAPI_and_Pinggy.md

 {{< link href="https://fastapi.tiangolo.com/" >}}FastAPI{{< /link >}} is a modern, high-performance web framework for building APIs with Python, known for its speed and ease of setup.
 Once the FastAPI server is set up, it will run locally on your machine.
 However, since many systems are behind NAT (Network Address Translation) or CGNAT (Carrier-Grade NAT), remote access can be challenging.
-To overcome this, we’ll use Pinggy to securely expose the server to the internet.
+To overcome this, we’ll use Pinggy to easily share the server to the internet.
-[Pinggy](https://pinggy.io) lets you securely expose your local FastAPI server to the internet with just a single command, even if your machine is behind a firewall, making it accessible remotely with minimal setup.
+[Pinggy](https://pinggy.io) lets you expose your local FastAPI server to the internet with just a single command, even if your machine is behind a firewall, making it accessible remotely with minimal setup.

 {{< image "system_monitoring_fastapi/main_img.webp" "Remote System Monitoring with FastAPI and Pinggy" >}}

-Now that we’ve covered the basics of this article, let’s move on to setting up a virtual environment and installing the necessary dependencies, including FastAPI and psutil, to start monitoring system performance metrics.
+Now that we’ve covered the basics of this article, let’s move on to setting up a virtual environment and installing the necessary dependencies, including `FastAPI` and `psutil`, to start monitoring system performance metrics.
 These steps will ensure that our development environment is ready for the project.